XxFlashBeamxX/Song-length-VS-Popularity/README.md

-In this project, I will be determined whether song length affects its popularity between two similar hip-hop artists, Lil Uzi Vert and Travis Scott.
+In this project, I be determined whether song length affects its popularity between two similar hip-hop artists, Lil Uzi Vert and Travis Scott.
 This project was completed on Anaconda Notebooks, a hosted JupyterLab service.